Our Celebrity Edge review details all of the key things you should know about this fabulous ship before booking a sailing with your kids.

 The mandatory safety drill on embarkation day can often be tedious.
 But, the Celebrity Edge muster drill was one of the most painless we have experienced to date.

-As an initial matter, ours took place in one of the main air-conditioned restaurants.
+As an initial matter, ours occurred in one of the main air-conditioned restaurants.
 So everyone had the opportunity to sit down on an actual chair and be comfortable.
 And, as for the actual safety presentation, it came in the form of an entertaining video that was built around a spy-theme storyline.
 Much more engaging than the typical video.

 Celebrity Edge Review: Our Cabin